josecaneira/aks-lab/trivy_operator_parser/README.md

 * tr command:
     Ubuntu: `sudo apt install coreutils`
     AzureLinux: `sudo tdnf install coreutils`

-Key features:
-* This script will list all vulnerabilities found by Trivy Operator in AKS clusters;
-* It will list the CVE/GHSA ID, Severity, Link, Published Date, Resource, Installed Version, Fixed Version(s);
-* It will show the Kubernetes Kind, Resource Name, Namespace, Container;
-* On pretty/file mode will also provide provide the command to get the full Trivy report and the command to describe the affected Kubernetes object.

 Trivy Operator deployment:
 * Helm:
   - Add Aqua chart repository: `helm repo add aqua https://aquasecurity.github.io/helm-charts/`